 This workspace gathering all important data on your music business needs to be efficient and easily manageable when it comes to dealing with clients or partners, meaning it has to be compatible with the outside world.
 An efficient workspace means you get to focus on the core of your activity.

 Additionally, digital revenues are the main source of revenue for all artists now.
 Even more than before, royalties are at the center of attention for music professionals.
-We are developing Royalties Manager at Reprtoir, testing as a private beta with our users to create the best royalty accounting software.
+We are developing RoyaltY Management at Reprtoir, testing as a private beta with our users to create the best royalty accounting software.
 If you’re willing to be a part of it, tell us here!

 Sync for Exposure